Rocky Mountaineer Holidays

 When does the train run?

 Between April and October with twice-weekly departures.
-Travel in summer is to make the most of the daylight for sightseeing!
+Travel in summer to make the most of the daylight for sightseeing!

 Can you hop on and off?